Learning Disability Today

 Royal College of Nursing demands an increase in learning disability nurses

-The Royal College of Nursing (RCN) is demanding that the government urgently addresses the chronic shortage of specialist nursing staff as it is putting lives at risk.
+The Royal College of Nursing (RCN) is demanding that the government urgently addresses the chronic shortage of learning disability nursing staff as it is putting lives at risk.

 It said it was “scandalous” that in this day and age people with learning disabilities are still dying on average 25 years sooner than the general population.